2024년 3월 고2 모의고사 변형 (18-30번)

 Two decades ago, we were still taping bricks to ____

-In fact, many patients are already wearing devices that monitor their conditions in real time, which allows doctors to talk ____ their patients in a specific, refined, and feedbackdriven way that was not even possible a decade ago.
+In fact, many patients are already wearing devices that monitor their conditions in real time, ____ allows doctors to talk to their patients in a specific, refined, and feedbackdriven way that was not even possible a decade ago.

 24년 3월 고2 모의고사 22번